 Rovetta goes on to say that the result is a remarkable level of softness and comfort.
 Even at speeds of about 25 miles per hour on Egypt’s irregular soil, King Tut’s chariots were efficient and pleasant to ride.
-It was said to surpass all monumental structure of the pharaoh’s in engineering sophistication.
+It was said to surpass all monumental structures of the pharaohs in engineering sophistication.

 And so we find a great deal of evidence supporting the superiority of the Egyptian chariot at this time in Egyptian history.
 The chances of anything breaking down or failing to function properly would be remote.
-Certainly there would have been those assigned to keeping the chariots in good working order.
-We are, however being told that the king had an accident of sufficient nature to throw him off at a speed ot 25 plus miles an hour sufficient to produce a fatal injury.
+Certainly, there would have been those assigned to keeping the chariots in good working order.
+We are however being told that the king had an accident of sufficient nature to throw him off at a speed of 25 plus miles an hour sufficient to produce a fatal injury.

 Let’s consider the question of sabotage.
 Who would want him out of the way and why?
 Again. referring to the work of Dr. Brier, there was one primary character at this time who would well and truly profit from the death or a seriously incapacitated pharaoh.

 Although there could have been others who would profit from the death of Tut Ankh Amun, Ay was the one who would profit the most.
 He would inherit both the crown as well as the young wife of the pharaoh.
 He had been standing in the wings for the totality of his life.
 As the primary advisor to the young king, he had virtually total control.
 If Ay ever wanted to be pharaoh, he had to act soon as he was getting older every day.
 There has to be a lot of supposition at this juncture, but the reason to believe that it is very possible that he needed to hatch a plan to get rid of Tut Ankh Amun.